sbg/sevenbridges-cwl-draft2-upgrader/README.md

 You will additionally be asked if you want to decompose the workflow after installation.

 ### Save upgraded CWL in version v1.1
-Version of the upgraded app can be controlled with `-c` parameter
+The CWL version of the upgraded app can be controlled with `-c` parameter:
 ```
-sbg_cwl_upgrader -i admin/sbg-public-data/whole-exome-sequencing-bwa-gatk-4-0 -c v1.1-o username/usernames-demo-project/wes
+sbg_cwl_upgrader -i admin/sbg-public-data/whole-exome-sequencing-bwa-gatk-4-0 -c v1.1 -o username/usernames-demo-project/wes
 ```

 ### Decompose a Platform workflow